ClementNerma/Rave/docs/master.md

 tuple[2]; // string
 ```

-Note that, as indexes must be plain values, we can't use a variable here:
+Note that, as indexes must be literal, we can't use a variable here:

 ```sn
 val tuple: (int) = (2);